Vegaøyan: Important Bird Area

 The archipelago was identified as an Important Bird Area (IBA) by BirdLife International because it supports populations of greylag and barnacle geese, common eiders, common loons, great cormorants, European shags, white-tailed eagles, purple sandpipers and black guillemots.

+The Place of Tides

+English farmer and writer James Rebanks spent a season on the Vegaøyan island of Færøy, learning about the traditional practice of caring for wild eider ducks and gathering their down, and described it in his 2025 book The Place of Tides (Penguin, ISBN 9780141991924).